Frequently Asked Questions for Prospective Families

 2. What can you tell us about SJB’s academics standards and curriculum?

-SJB 8th graders perform very well in comparison to 8th graders at other Catholic schools and at public schools who take the High School Placement Test, according to ADW and HSPT data.
+Comparisons of test scores have shown that SJB 8th graders perform better than public school 8th graders in the High School Placement Test, according to ADW and HSPT data.

 3. How are Christian/Catholic practices incorporated into SJB?